webqit/quantum-js/README.md

 ### Example 1: *Reactive Custom Elements*

 Manual reactivity accounts for a large part of the UI code we write today.
-Now, what if we could simply write *Stateful* code?
+But, what if we could simply write *Stateful* code?

 In this example, we demonstrate a custom element that has Stateful Function as its `render()` method.
 We invoke the `render()` method only once and let it statically reflect subsequent updates: